juristr/juristr.github.com-draft/content/blog/style-demo-article.md

 Intros as seen above, are wrapped with the `.article-intro` class.

+## Some text

+The information corresponding to the source of the quote is a separate text field, similar to captions under images, so the structure of the quote is protected even if you select, modify, or remove the source.
+It’s always easy to add it back.

+Blocks can be anything you need.
+For instance, you may want to add a subdued quote as part of the composition of your text, or you may prefer to display a giant stylized one.
+All of these options are available in the inserter.

 ## Images

 Images can be added in a variety of ways.